CKI-project/meta/reporting_design.md

 #### Output directory

+Names of all files output by a stage must beging with the stage name followed by a dot.
+This way it should be possible to detect if a stage ran and makes it easier to delete all files belonging to a stage.

+The output of each stage doesn't have to be limited to particular files described below, and can include more files.
+E.g. extra files referenced by the report text.
+However, all of them must observe the naming scheme above.

 ##### Report text
 Each stage output includes a file containing a human-readable report text, summarizing what happened during the stage.
 That text can then be included